hgroup

 Combining variants

-Multiple classes can be combined.
+Multiple classes and data attributes can be combined.

 Variants